DZD-eV-Diabetes-Research/redcap-docker/README.md

 - [Troubleshooting](#troubleshooting)
   - [I get a "permission denied" error, when trying to visit my new REDCap instance](#i-get-a-permission-denied-error-when-trying-to-visit-my-new-redcap-instance)

+# Disclaimer

+This is not an official REDCap project.
+We are only a institutional partner of the REDCap Consortium.
+But besides that we have no connection to REDCap.
+We are just REDCap users.
+This project does not distribute REDCap and will never do.
+Its just a wrapper to help deploy REDCap.
+Users still need to provide their own copy of REDCap.

 # About / Motivation

 We drive our infrastructure with an emphasis on automation and reproducibility with containerization as our tool.
 While there are currently great solutions out there like Andys https://github.com/123andy/redcap-docker-compose (Which was a great help to create this repo), we were not able to adapt REDCap to our environemnt without manual intervention.
 This is our try, to containerize REDCap in a way, we can deploy a new instance, with out the need for manual intervention during setup.

 # Minimal example docker compose